What day to day functions?

-● Assists a person to perform day to day life activities such as eating, dressing, bathing, going to the toilet, or transferring say from a bed to a chair.
+● Support to help with eating, dressing, bathing, going to the toilet, or transferring say from a bed to a chair.

 ● 40% of us are now or have been a family Caregiver.
-86% of those who have said their lifestyle was impacted!
+86% of them said their lifestyle was impacted!

-● First — about 80% is in the home.
-Support often starts with a family Caregiver.
-If a professional is hired it would usually be with a Homemaker to prepare meals and provide non medical support.
-They are sometimes called Companions.
+Note: If a professional is hired it would initially be a Homemaker to prepare meals and provide non medical support.
+Often called Companions.

 ● When medical related assistance is needed an LPN or an RN [like in the picture ] comes to your home.

-BTW (1) — A person can receive home based assistance a few hours every couple days or up to around the clock.
-Receiving services at home responds to a person's desire — to age in place.
+˃ A person can receive home based assistance a few hours every couple days or up to around the clock.
+Being able to receive services at home responds to a person's desire — to age in place.

-Who might need support?
-Some people think their health won't deteriorate and they will just die one day!
-That's a common reaction and would be nice if it worked out that way for everyone!
+Second — Who needs support? — Some people think their health won't deteriorate and they will just die one day!
+It would be nice if it worked out that way for everyone!
+However:

-● But — no one knows if they will or won't need assistance!
+● No one knows if they will or won't need assistance!

 ● By age 75 — 70% or more of us will need support at some time!